 YESSS I LOVE PODCASTS!

-If you’re using a podcast as part of your marketing mix, your goal might be to drive traffic to your website or elevate your brand and build trust with potential clients.
-Let’s check in with my original goal, back when I started marketing The Ultimate WordPress Designer:
+If you’re using a podcast as part of your marketing mix, your goal will probably be to drive traffic to your website or elevate your brand and build trust with potential clients.
+Here’s my goal for The Ultimate Creative:

-Goal: Develop client pipeline to increase revenue by 80% over the next three months through website sales.
+Goal: Develop client pipeline to increase revenue by 10% over the next three months through monthly podcast production packages.